konivan/ParseStringify/README.md

-Simple and non-recursive JSON parse/stringify library.
+A small library for JSON parse/stringify based on loops.

 ## Description